jessicarush/react-notes/jsx.md

 }
 ```

-These curly braces can be used to call functions, run loops or conditionals.
+These curly braces can be used to call functions, run loops, conditionals, etc.

 ### Functions